sukhdeep1/developer-toolkit/README.md

 ## Building

 We assume you have node/npm & bower installed

     npm install
     ./prepublish
     node app.js

 ## Pointing the app to corespring.org

 You'll need to specify the corespring url as an env var.

     export CORESPRING_URL="https://corespring.org"

+# Change log

+### 0.0.2
+* Added button to create an item session when in the configurations option pane
+* Added static view for bugs /bugs/:htmlFile

+### 0.0.1
+* Initial Release